highlandrulz/highlandr/_posts/2016-09-19-MoreDevOps.markdown

 and to see how I might align it to my own field of DevOps strategy development.

 ## Results
-What I learned was about the twin forces in Business strategy for the last 30 years consisting of Michael Porter and Henry Mintzberg.
+One of the topics I learned about was two of the most influential thinkers in Business strategy for the last 30 years, namely Michael Porter and Henry Mintzberg.
 In the 80's Michael Porter set himself up as the master of business strategy and it is his teaching that has guided and driven the MBA programs of the following decades.
 His philosophy focused around competitive advantage in the marketplace coming from an understanding of the target market and planning your approach upfront.